OisinDavey/oisindavey.github.io/content/accolades.md

 > Monsignor Spelman Prize for best performance in second year Pure Maths and Theoretical Physics.

-> Offered Graduate machine learning internship at Beyond Inc. (Formerly Overstock).

-> Offered Summer Internships for Maths and Theoretical Physics at Maynooth.

 > Represented Maynooth at the Irish Maths Intervarsities.

+> Represented Maynooth at the UKIEPC at the University of Edinburgh.

+> Represented Maynooth at NWERC at TUDelft.

 ## 2023
 > Delort prize for outstanding performance in pure maths exams.